Guys – Girls it’s time to install shock absorbers on your ride.

 - Okay, torque wrench set to the specific torque requirements for your vehicle, now work the handle until you hear the click.
 You’re done.
 Put the tire back on and keep the torque wrench handy to tighten the wheel lug nuts, again at the recommended torque specifications, found in your vehicle maintenance book or online search for your vehicle specifications.

 - Rinse and repeat for all four shocks.
-Hey if your short on time do two shocks front one day and two shocks rear another day, maybe plan on completing total shock replacement within the week.
+Hey if you are short on time do two shocks front one day and two shocks rear another day, maybe plan on completing total shock replacement within the week.

 “This Video Should give You a good visual of how easy it can be to change your own shocks and have fun doing so.”